malmiteria/super-alternative-to-super/README.md

 I do not know if there are more rules into MRO.

-This also means that some inheritence trees are not allowed, such as:
+This also means that some inheritance trees are not allowed, such as:
 ```
 class X:
     pass